 The Point San Luis Lighthouse was built in 1889 after “The Queen of the Pacific” ran aground, en route to the (now) Harford Pier.

-In operation until 1974, in 1992 the Lighthouse and surrounding property was granted by the Federal government to the Port San Luis Harbor District.
+In operation until 1974, in 1992 the Lighthouse and surrounding property were granted by the Federal government to the Port San Luis Harbor District.

 Visit the Lighthouse